HristoKolev/vite-workshop/README.md

 },
 ```

-- Add the test setup file
+- Copy the test setup file and the tests from the `extra` directory

 - Add the npm script